(603) 448-1262

 General donations

 While no stipend/fee is expected, families often choose to make a gift as a sign of their appreciation for the pastoral services rendered by the presiding priest / deacon / altar boy.
-In addition to the funeral service itself, this may included the Vigil Service (the wake) and interment (burial services).
+In addition to the funeral service itself, this may include the Vigil Service (the wake) and interment (burial services).

 Guest priest or deacon